Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- display numbers under parts (for ex: 5/9) + contextual menu to toggle them
 	- contextual menu to modify the budget number (undoable action)
 	- need to check if the budget was modified to prompt a message when leaving BB
-	- need to display the budget name (drop list with checkbox)
+	- need to display the budget name (next to the map name in the title bar)
-	- In preference: load a specific budget at startup (+ error message if can't) (several budgets)
+	- In preference: load a specific budget at startup (+ error message if can't)
+	- settings to choose if you want an infinite buget or a null budget by default
+	- how to set an infinite budget in the UI -> empty string or negative value
 	- error message if you try to add a part exceeding the budget
 	- bug drag'n'drop from the label: make disapear the part count
 	- bug click on the budget to edit it, add a new part on the map
 	- bug if you try to drag'n'drop a part on a text layer you got the beep sound and the status message
 	- how to limit the copy/paste with the budget
 	- how to limit the replacement of parts
-	- settings to choose if you want an infinite buget or a null budget by default
-	- how to set an infinite budget in the UI -> empty string or negative value
 	- bug when ungrouping a part from library, the count is not updated, same in the part list
-	- refactor: move the addbrick notification to the action -AddBrick-, -AddConnectedBrick-, -AddConnectedGroup-, -DeleteBrick-, -DuplicateBrick-, -ReplaceBrick-.
-	    + in the SaveLoadManager maybe we need to do something on the brick count in case the brick list is open when we open a TDL or LDraw file
-		+ also the recompute the bricklist is not correct anymore in the brick list: should be ok now, but no rebuild in the Budget
-		+ this will normally handle correct the named group count, and the brick not listed in lib should not appear in the brick list: yes but to test
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)
-- MISSING FEATURE (Alban): in the generated part list, don't list the sub part of a set, list only the set
 - MISSING FEATURE (Alban): Move the part list window in a tab (with part lib or layer TBD)
 - MISSING FEATURE (Alban): add the support of copy/paste of layer (including grid and area layers which can not be pasted for now)
 - MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw
-- MISSING FEATURE #12 (FreeBee): Snap through layers (handy if you have multiple layers of track to connect) or make transparent all other layers except the current one
+- MISSING FEATURE #12 (FreeBee) : Snap through layers (handy if you have multiple layers of track to connect) or make transparent all other layers except the current one
 - MISSING FEATURE (Larry): Select parts in multiple layers
 - MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.
 - MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon)